 Anyone who works with electrical or electromechanical equipment knows that safety is important.
 But defining specifically how to achieve a safe work environment requires a broader perspective.
 There are all kinds of rules and standards governing best practices in the workplace that professionals must learn and follow.
 And there are standards for the tools used by those professionals to do their job.
 But when it comes right down to it, where does the buck stop when it comes to safety?

-Respondents came from all corners of the US and ranged in ages from 17 to 74.
-Although opinions varied on many issues, there was one issue the vast majority agreed on—a strong culture of safety in the workplace is important.
+Respondents came from all around the world, from every state in the US to many regions around the world and ranged in ages from 18 to 75+.
+Opinions varied on many of the issues and questions asked, but there was a consensus around a couple topics.
+All centering around: a strong culture of safety in the workplace is important to keeping worker safe.
 The opinions of how well companies are achieving that goal tended to be less positive.

 Workplace safety is everyone’s responsibility

-Human Resources: While HR was regarded by 2022 Fluke Safety Survey respondents as having the least responsibility for day-to-day safety practices, it is definitely responsible for helping to create a culture of safety.
-From setting hiring policies, to exercising due diligence at each step in the hiring process to verify applicant qualifications, HR plays an integral role in creating an environment conducive to workplace safety.
+However, HR is not free of all safety responsibilities in a workplace.
+The team plays a role in helping to create a culture of safety.
+From setting hiring policies, to exercising due diligence at each step in the hiring process to verify applicant qualifications, HR plays holds a responsibility in creating an environment conducive to workplace safety.
 They can start by establishing a safe hiring program that helps them avoid bad hiring decisions that can result in legal and financial risk.
-The Safe Hiring Manual, by Lester S. Rosen provides a wealth of information to guide HR staff toward safe hiring policies.
-Additional HR safe hiring resources are available from the Society for Human Resource Management.
+HR safe hiring resources are available from the Society for Human Resource Management.

 Safety Manager: Safety Managers are responsible for the big picture on safety.
 They create policies, based on the latest safety research, to eliminate workplace hazards.
 And they train employees to make sure those policies and procedures are followed.
 The need for training came up frequently in comments made by Safety Survey respondents.
 Many respondents disagreed with the statement that most companies provide adequate electrical safety training.
-In fact, one respondent noted that “most companies talk safety but are unwilling to pay for the training or pull guys out of the field for the training because it affects profits and job progress.”
+In fact, only 30% strongly agreed or agreed that companies are providing enough or the right safety training.
+One respondent noted that “most companies talk safety but are unwilling to pay for the training or pull guys out of the field for the training because it affects profits and job progress.”

 Safety Managers advise the company’s administrative team to help avoid situations like that.
 They maintain accurate up-to-date records to document the company’s compliance with relevant safety regulations and document and investigate circumstances related to workplace accidents and illnesses.
 Based on the results of those investigations, safety managers may recommend changes to management to create a safer working environment.